Weichi910622/Color-Recognition/README.md

 ## System Architecture

 ### Forward Propagation
-- Normalized RGB input flows through the MLP to produce class scores.
+- Normalized RGB input is passed through the MLP to calculate the prediction probabilities.

 ### Backward Propagation
-- Error signal is computed and propagated backward to update weights.
+- The error between the prediction and actual target is computed and propagated backward to update the weights.

-### Training Process
+### Training Flow
-- Normalize inputs → initialize parameters → train over multiple epochs → monitor performance.
+- Normalize input → initialize parameters → iterate training → monitor accuracy and loss

 ### Real-Time Inference
-- Live sensor readings are normalized and fed into the trained model to predict the current color class.
+- Read RGB input → normalize → feed into MLP → display color classification result

 ---

-## Data Acquisition & Preprocessing
+## Data Collection & Preprocessing

-### Sensor and Sampling
+### Sensing and Sampling
-- RGB light intensities are measured using photoresistors with corresponding color filters.
+- RGB-filtered photoresistors measure reflected light intensity
-- Analog signals are digitized via NUC140’s ADC.
+- The analog signal is converted via the NUC140's ADC

 ### Dataset
 - 30 samples per color
-- 7 color categories
+- 7 total color categories
-- Serial data captured via PuTTY terminal
+- Data logged through serial interface using PuTTY

-### Preprocessing Pipeline
+### Preprocessing Steps
-- Compute feature-wise mean and standard deviation
+- Compute mean and standard deviation per feature
-- Normalize dataset before training
+- Normalize all data to improve model performance

 ---

 ## Neural Network Model

 ### Architecture
-- Simple MLP with one or more hidden layers
+- A basic Multi-Layer Perceptron (MLP) with input, hidden, and output layers

-### Activation & Output
+### Activation and Output
-- Sigmoid activation on output layer for probability distribution across 7 classes
+- The output layer uses the Sigmoid function to estimate class probabilities

-### Learning Mechanism
+### Learning Process
-- Error is minimized using backpropagation and weight updates based on gradient descent
+- Uses backpropagation to compute gradients and updates weights via gradient descent

 <img src="https://github.com/user-attachments/assets/cafc43ed-7527-4d56-b658-cb099d3997fb" width="300"/>

 ---

-## Implementation Workflow
+## Implementation Steps

-### 1. Sensor Input & ADC Conversion
+### 1. Sensor Input and ADC Conversion
-- RGB light intensity is converted into digital signals
+- RGB sensor reads analog voltages corresponding to light intensities
-- Triggered by `ADC_ADF_INT` interrupt
+- `ADC_ADF_INT` interrupt flag is used to trigger the conversion process

-### 2. Data Communication (UART)
+### 2. UART Data Transmission
-- Transmit ADC results to PC during training phase
+- During training, ADC results are sent to a PC via UART
-- Use serial terminal (e.g., PuTTY) for real-time logging
+- Data is captured using PuTTY or other terminal software

-### 3. On-Device Inference
+### 3. On-Chip Real-Time Inference
-- Once trained, model is deployed to the MCU for standalone operation
+- After training, the model is deployed on the MCU
-- Color classification runs in real time
+- The system runs standalone and performs real-time color prediction